GoogleCloudPlatform/cloud-hackathons/hacks/httf-data/solutions.md

   --data='{"embeddings_model_name": "text_embeddings"}'
 ```

 Next task is to do the reverse ETL.
-Before we copy the data we need to create the corresponding columns in the products table.
+Before we copy the data we need to create the corresponding columns in the products table in Spanner.

 ```sql
 ALTER TABLE products ADD COLUMN product_description STRING(MAX);